 Now, how to tell which process has a file open?
 If it is urgent, you need to identify the process locking a file and then end the process to modify the target file.
 In this guide, we will be discussing different methods to check the process that is holding a file in Windows 11/10.

-How to tell which process is locking a file in Windows 11/10
+How to tell which process is locking or using a file in Windows 11/10

 Here are the different methods to identify the process that is locking a file in Windows 11/10: